-2023 Toyota Tacoma vs Ford Ranger Comparison
+2024 Toyota Tacoma vs Ford Ranger Comparison

 One nameplate that’s become synonymous with rugged durability and award-winning performance in the midsize pickup truck segment is the Toyota Tacoma.
 While Ford abandoned the segment entirely in 2011 by discontinuing the Ranger, the Tacoma soldiered on mostly unchallenged.
-However, with the return of the fourth-generation Ford Ranger — the Toyota Tacoma now has another competitor to contend with.
+However, with the return of the fifth-generation Ford Ranger — the Toyota Tacoma now has another competitor to contend with.
 To demonstrate how the Tacoma remains the top choice in its class, Germain Toyota of Columbus has assembled this in-depth model comparison.
 How will the Tacoma fare against the Ranger?
 Let’s take a closer look.

 Toyota Tacoma vs Ford Ranger